chiquadrat/smicd/CONTRIBUTING.md

 First of all, thanks for considering contributing to the R package smicd!
 It's people like you that make it rewarding for me - the project maintainer - to work on the smicd package.

-The R package smicd is an open source project, maintained by people who care.
+The R package smicd is an open source project.
 I am not directly funded to do so.

 [repo]: https://github.com/chiquadrat/ICD
 [issues]: https://github.com/chiquadrat/ICD/issues